 While the EcoShell has its advantages, it also has its limitations.
 For example, Monolithic does not recommend building an EcoShell with a diameter of more than 40 feet (13m).
 Since men work atop an Airform there is always a risk to them of sudden collapse.

 All things considered, the EcoShell is one of construction’s strongest buildings.
 It is virtually impervious to fire, tornadoes and earthquakes.
 It is especially practical in countries lacking wood and steel.
 Most countries have concrete and rebar on hand.
 In general, using the same amount of cement, aggregate and rebar, three EcoShells can be built in place of one conventional, concrete structure.

 Monolithic has developed a booklet titled EcoShell I that illustrates and details the construction process, with sixty, captioned drawings.
 DFTW already knows that most workers — even those who cannot read or speak English — can catch on to how something must be done by studying this booklet’s cartoon-like illustrations.
-The booklet is available as a download.
+The booklet is available on the Monolithic Marketplace.